Today – I attend the Spellbound Exhibition at the Ashmolean Museum in Oxford for a preview of Sky’s new series A Discovery of Witches

-Deborah Harkness’ All Souls Trilogy, the basis for Sky One’s new series A Discovery Of Witches, is a case in point.
+Deborah Harkness’ All Souls Trilogy, the basis for Sky One’s new series A Discovery Of Witches, is a case in point (check it out here).
 The backdrop of the beautiful, historic university city of Oxford brings so much to the books and the series.
 This made Oxford the perfect place for an early screening of the first episode which I was invited to attend last week.

 Deborah Harkness started by meeting lots of fans at Oxford Waterstones.
 It’s clear she has a great passion for the city as well as her characters.
 Check out this little video where she introduces you to some of the parts of Oxford found in A Discovery Of Witches:

 Before the screening itself, which was to be held in the impressive surroundings of the Ashmolean Museum, we had the chance to visit their Spellbound exhibition.
 This explores the history of magic over eight centuries.
 It showcases a range of objects and documents that demonstrate how magic was a significant part of our ancestors’ lives.

 It also raises the question of how much magical thinking actually still happens in our modern skeptical world.
 Making wishes, avoiding ladders, it’s more common than you’d imagine when you actually stop to think about it.
 Perhaps that’s why books and programmes based around these themes continue to be so popular.